 What Are the Risk Factors for a Knee Injury?

-- Aging–Elderly individuals are at a heightened risk of knee injuries due to falls and osteoporosis.
-Osteoporosis is a prevalent medical condition that causes bones to become weak and fragile due to hormonal changes or a deficiency in calcium or vitamin D.
+Elderly individuals are at a higher risk for knee injuries due to falls and osteoporosis.
+Osteoporosis, a common medical condition that causes bone tissue loss due to hormonal changes or calcium/vitamin D deficiency, can make bones brittle and fragile.

 Can I Treat My Knee Injury at Home?

-- Heat packs and ice– Applying heat to a joint can help reduce swelling and alleviate pain, while ice is effective in reducing pain and inflammation.
+- Heat Packs and Ice: Heat can help relieve swelling and pain in the joint, while ice can reduce pain and inflammation.

 What Are the Possible Outcomes of a Knee Injury?